 The Trust has reviewed the application.
 This is our substantive response under the Town and Country Planning (Development Management Procedure) (England) Order 2015.
-Based upon the information available we have the following general advice to offer: We ask that the Highway Authority consider when an extension of operating hours will result in extra heavy traffic using the nearby swing bridge over the canal we would wish to discuss the proposal further with the council.
+Based upon the information available we have the following general advice to offer:

+If the Highway Authority feel that this proposal would result in extra heavy traffic using the nearby swing bridge over the canal we would wish to discuss the proposal further with the council.
 Any additional HGV use will be of concern to the Trust as it may increase maintenance costs and the costs of repairs following bridge strikes.